 How is a QR code different from a standard barcode?

-A standard barcode is only able to encode an items data in the horizontal plane, whereas QR codes are able to encode data horizontally and vertically.
+A standard barcode is only able to encode data in the horizontal plane, whereas QR codes are able to encode data horizontally and vertically.
 QR codes can be read from any angle and because of these facts QR codes are able to encode much more data and are used for more tasks than traditional standard barcodes.

 A standard barcode is only able to read a barcode when properly aligned, and is only able to then match the barcode to a product’s name, price and inventory.
 But QR codes can embed that same information within the code itself.